 against Python 2.7.

 pkg-config is missing on OS X, but since the layout of the pre-installed

 system Python is fixed anyway, I just hard-code the library name and the include

 On other systems I just rely on Cabal’s built-in support for

 automatically find the library name and the include directories for Python 2.7.

 Calling Python from Haskell was much, much easier than I thought, thanks to Haskell’s good FFI, which takes over all marshaling of primitive types, and provides great utilities and helpers to marshal complex types.

 It would even been even easier, however, if the C API of Python 2.7 was a little better, and had a little more consistent reference count semantics, and if Haskell supported varargs functions in its FFI.

-While Python functions normally do not steal references and do not return borrowed references, there are some notable exceptions, which lead the entire attempt to provide a consistent API ad absurdum, since you still need to check any function carefully for how it handles the reference counts in its arguments and return values.
+While Python functions normally do not steal references and do not return borrowed references, there are some notable exceptions, which lead the entire idea to offer a consistent API ad absurdum, since you still need to check any function carefully for how it handles the reference counts in its arguments and return values.

-And since Haskell doesn’t support foreign varargs functions, I frequently had to
+And since Haskell doesn’t support foreign varargs functions, I often had to

 manually assemble complex Python objects such as argument tuples using the